-If You're 65 or Older, it's Time to get Your Pneumococcal Shot
+If You're 65 or Older, it's Time to get Your Pneumococcal Shots

-- If You're 65 or Older, it's Time to get Your Pneumococcal Shot is also available in Portable Document Format (PDF, 485KB, 2pg.)
+- If You're 65 or Older, it's Time to get Your Pneumococcal Shot is also available in Portable Document Format (PDF, 7.3MB)

-If you're 65 or older, it's time to get your pneumococcal shot.
-This vaccine will protect you from pneumococcal disease, a serious bacterial infection.
+If you're 65 or older, you need two pneumococcal shots.
+These vaccines will protect you from pneumococcal disease, a serious bacterial infection.

-If you're not sure whether or not you need a booster, contact your health care provider.
+- If you're not sure whether you've had the pneumococcal vaccine or how many doses you've had, contact your health care provider.

 Is it safe?

-This vaccine is safe and effective.
-You can get this shot at any time of the year and most people have no side effects.
+These vaccines are safe and effective.
+You can get the shots at any time of the year and most people have no side effects.

 What is pneumococcal disease?